KevinWMatthews/blog_jekyll/_drafts/iterators-in-python.md

 ## Background

-Create classes that can be plugged into a `for` loop.
+Iterators are the way that Python allows a `for` loop to iterate over collections and classes.
+The details of extracting items and performing range checks are extracted into a class that follows Python's iterator protocol.

-## Mechanics of Iteration
+## Iterator Mechanics

-To introduce how a `for` loop works in Python, let's first naively loop over a collection and then sequentially introduce Python syntax to make the process easier and safer.
+To gain a detailed understading of how iterators work in Python, let's first naively loop over a collection and then progressively introduce Python syntax to make the process easier and safer.

 ### Manually loop over collection